 "It's fine.
 Really.
 C'mon, let's pass by my place before you head home."

-On the way to Lucas' house, Davis revealed there was some breaking news during the morning assembly.
+On the way to Lucas' house, Davis revealed there was some breaking news during the morning assembly Lucas missed.
 Thirteen students have been reported by their parents to have gone missing when they didn't come home the previous night.

 Lucas didn't need to ask for their identities.
 Those thirteen students were the group of friends that made the Knights of Viola, who were all killed unceremoniously by Rio.

-Even though Lucas was now forced to hunt down the group's original target, the [Renegade] known as Fenris, he was certain that he wouldn't be thinking like he avenged the knights if he were to somehow succeed.
-It may seem cold-hearted but Lucas couldn't help it.
-He didn't know any of the knights personally, thus he had no strong feelings toward them.
+Even though Lucas was now taking over the hunt for the group's original target, the [Renegade] known as Fenris, he was certain he wouldn't be thinking like he avenged the knights if he were to somehow succeed.
+It may seem cold-hearted, but Lucas couldn't help it.
+He didn't know any of the knights personally; thus he had no strong feelings toward them.
 Feeling sorry for their untimely deaths was the farthest he could ever go.
 Nothing more.

 Lucas and Davis walked across the asphalt and over the sidewalk until they reached a house with the number "610" embedded in its front door.
-Approaching it, Lucas tried to turn the knob but it refused to budge.
-Remembering he locked it earlier before leaving for school, he searched the left pocket in his tight-fitting jeans for the key needed to unlock the door.
-His pants may have been riddled with cuts now but at least the pockets weren't damaged in any way.
+Approaching it, Lucas tried to turn the knob, but it refused to budge.
+Remembering that he locked it earlier before leaving for school, he searched the left pocket in his tight pants for the key needed to unlock the door.
+His pants may have numerous cuts now but at least the pockets weren't damaged in any way.
 Right after finding the key and before he could insert it into the doorknob's keyhole, Lucas and Davis were bathed in an invisible field that triggered a sudden sensation.